DreamTexX/bernerdev-codejam-1/README.md

 ## Credits

-Thank you for Bernerdev to organizing and managing this coding jam.
+Thanks to for Bernerdev to organizing and managing this coding jam.
 If you want to take part in or have propositions for future jams, join our discord: [https://discord.gg/EGHy5tXBnj](https://discord.gg/EGHy5tXBnj)